kaushikp020603/Web-Scraping-using-Beautiful-Soup/README.md

 ## Features

 - **Efficient Scraping**: Achieves efficient and accurate data extraction from web pages.
-- **Data Tracking**: Tracks prices of items on eBay and lists of top songs on Billboard.
+- **Data Tracking**: Tracks prices of items on eBay, lists of top songs on Billboard, IMDB Top 20 movies, and Bitcoin prices.
 - **Versatility**: Can be adapted to scrape data from various websites.
 - **Scalability**: Designed to handle large volumes of data for continuous monitoring.

 ## How It Works

 1. **Web Scraping**: Uses Beautiful Soup to parse HTML and extract data.
-2. **Data Extraction**: Extracts specific data points such as eBay item prices and Billboard top songs.
+2. **Data Extraction**: Extracts specific data points such as eBay item prices, Billboard top songs, IMDB movie rankings, and Bitcoin prices.
 3. **Data Storage**: Stores the extracted data for further analysis and tracking.

 ## Tech Stack